Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson

-Here is another example of this against Chelsea from last season.
 Palace have bypassed the high-pressing phase, allowing Chelsea to have possession in their build-up stage of the attack without any pressure while dropping further and further back into their 4-4-2 compact mid-block.

 Last season, the Eagles had the third-highest Passes allowed Per Defensive Action in the Premier League on average with 16.8.
-Only Wolverhampton Wanderers and Newcastle United had a higher PPDA.

-For those unfamiliar with PPDA, the higher the number, the less a team presses, essentially, as they allow more passes from the opposition before trying to make a defensive action.
+For those unfamiliar with PPDA, the higher the number, the less a team presses, as they allow more passes from the opposition before trying to make a defensive action.

-This season, there have been clear tactical demands from the new manager that he wants his team to be pressing high, regardless of the opponent.
 Palace’s PPDA so far in the current league campaign is 12.22, a vast difference from last season’s numbers.

 The south London-based club are one of the best in the league regarding challenge intensity which calculates ‘duels, tackles and interceptions per minute of opponent possession’, according to Wyscout.
-As of writing, their challenge intensity is 6.1.

 Another interesting statistic is that Palace have performed the sixth-highest number of pressing sequences in the league so far with 89.